Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; A Comprehensive Analysis of Design Patterns for REST API SDKs.md

 While these efforts have been going on a new player in the SDK generation space dropped on [hacker news](https://news.ycombinator.com/item?id=40146505).

-When I first started working on **Honcho** I did a cursory look at a number of SDK generators, but wasn't impressed with the results I saw.
+When I first started working on Honcho I did a cursory look at a number of SDK generators, but wasn't impressed with the results I saw.
 However, a lot of that was speculative and Honcho was not nearly as mature as it is now.

 So spurred by the positive comments in the thread above I've decided to do a more detailed look into the space and, also try to develop a better understanding of what approaches are generally favorable in creating API client libraries.

-## Background
+# Background

-For a full understanding of Honcho I recommend the great [[A Simple Honcho Primer|Simple Honcho
-Primer]] post, but I'll
-try to summarize the important details here.
+For a full understanding of Honcho I recommend the great [[ARCHIVED; A Simple Honcho Primer|Simple Honcho Primer]] post, but I'll try to summarize the important details here.

 Honcho is a personalization platform for LLM applications.
 It is infrastructure that developers can use for storing data related to their applications, deriving